- Best Tarot YouTube Channels to Follow: Top Picks for Clear Readings - July 31, 2022

 - Hermetic Tarot Guide: Intricate Designs for Clarity and Simplicity - July 31, 2022

 - Best Animal Tarot Themed Deck Ideas for Any Divination - December 21, 2021

 When browsing through interesting anime tarot card decks, the choices are exciting but confusing, fun but questionable, colorful but unusual.
-Anime is a Japanese form of animated program, often depicting superheroes and villains with strange powers and beast-like behavior (if that’s a gentle way of saying it).
+Anime is a Japanese form of animated media.
+The storylines talk about many things, but often a level of fantasy can be found at the core of most anime.

 With some effort, I’ve chosen three decks that work well with my spreads and magnetism.
 However, my favorite has to be the Mystical Manga Tarot Deck for various reasons, ranging from artwork to magnetism to popularity.
 I’ll share my favorite and most interesting anime tarot card decks with you, so you can also choose a favorite.